flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-01/index.md

 cards:
   - order: 0
     body: >-
-      > ‘It gave me a space to talk with him, and he is there with his angels.”
+      > "It gave me a space to talk with him, and he is there with his angels.”

       Angelica Cervantes, mother of Eric Silva, one of the 58 people murdered on Oct 1, 2017 in the largest mass shooting in American history.
 Cervantes is